calavera/chaseonsoftware.com/src/content/articles/2016/systematic.md

 ---
 title: "A Systematic Approach to Managing Oneself"
-description: This is a systematic approach at applying "Managing Oneself" to my life.
-Many of the high-level concepts in this document are heavily borrowed from Peter F. Drucker's Managing Oneself.
+description: "This is a systematic approach at applying 'Managing Oneself' to my life.
+Many of the high-level concepts in this document are heavily borrowed from Peter F. Drucker's Managing Oneself."
-date: 2016-11-11T17:26:37Z
+date: "2016-11-11"
 aliases:
-- /systematic/intro
+[
+    "/systematic/intro"
+]
-slug: systematic-approach-to-managing-oneself
+slug: "systematic-approach-to-managing-oneself"
 ---

 **I want to be the best person I ever manage.**